dqops/dqo/docs/checks/table/custom_sql/sql-condition-passed-percent-on-table.md

 **Check description**

-Verifies that a set percentage of rows passed a custom SQL condition (expression).
-Stores the most recent row count for each month when the data quality check was evaluated.
+Verifies that a minimum percentage of rows passed a custom SQL condition (expression).
+Reference the current table by using tokens, for example: &#x60;{alias}.col_price &gt; {alias}.col_tax&#x60;.
+Stores the most recent value for each month when the data quality check was evaluated.

 |Data quality check name|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|
 |----------|----------|----------|-----------------|-----------------|------------|